ohai/rubysdl/download.md

     gem install rubysdl

 on your terminal.
-You can see the details of installation process from the following README files.
+You can see the details of the installation process from the following README files.

 ### README and Changes